Resident Owned Homes Preserved in Longmont

 Homeowners are able to buy one low-cost member interest in these democratic ROCs.
 An elected Board of Directors acts on day-to-day issues.
 Members vote on larger matters, such as the annual budget, bylaws and community rules.

-LMP Coop is the second ROC in Colorado and the 230th ROC in the ROC USA network, which is made up of more than 14,700 homeowners nationwide.
+LMP Coop is the second ROC in Colorado and the 230th ROC in the ROC USA network.
+The network is consists of more than 14,700 homeowners nationwide.
 Rocky Mountain Homeowners Cooperative in Canon City, Colo. became the first ROC in the state last December.

 ROC USA is a non-profit organization with a national network of 10 organizations such as Thistle and a national financing source for resident-owned communities.
 No co-op that was purchased with ROC USA’s assistance has ever failed or reverted to commercial ownership, due in large part to the integrated financing and technical assistance model.

 “We’re thrilled to see Thistle, community sellers and motivated homeowners drive momentum in Colorado, with two conversions in as many months,” said ROC USA Founding President Paul Bradley.